ory/docs/docs/kratos/concepts/index.md

 - Prioritise simplicity and ease of use for developers.
 Ory Kratos integrates critical security components without relying on complex flows and protocols.

-Using Ory Kratos it is possible to consume OAuth2 and OpenID Connect, and/or create an OAuth2 and OpenID Connect Provider by combining Ory Kratos with [Ory Hydra](http://github.com/ory/hydra) .
+Using Ory Kratos it's possible to consume OAuth2 and OpenID Connect, and/or create an OAuth2 and OpenID Connect Provider by combining Ory Kratos with [Ory Hydra](http://github.com/ory/hydra) .